 - Start your Human Resources department business plan by clarifying exactly what your boss needs and wants from you and in how much detail.
 You don’t want to spend hours and hours developing information or a detailed plan that the boss doesn’t need or want.
 That said, for your own clear purpose and direction, your own strategic plan for your department, this approach will yield great value.

 - Read through the detailed job descriptions I’ve developed for the HR Director / VP, HR Generalist, and HR Assistant.
 Are there functions listed in these job descriptions that you are not performing that you could perform that would add value within your organization?

 Start a function list.
-You can also use a commercially developed Human Resources department audit book / program or an occasional free Human Resources department audit plan list such as this: Audit Program Guide.
+You can also use a commercially developed Human Resources department audit book / program or an occasional free Human Resources department audit plan list.

 - Take a look at this list, plus add to the list, the functions that your Human Resources department is already performing and functions that you know you want to add – or subtract.
 Minute detail is not required until you are ready to put together your Human Resources department business plan when you complete these steps.